 What to Look for in a Pet Hair Remover

 What type of pet hair do you deal with on a regular basis, and how much of it is there?
 These are the primary questions to ask yourself when you’re choosing a pet hair remover.
-If it’s just a bit on your clothes and sofa from time to time, then a small roller or brush may be fine.
+If it’s just a bit on your clothes and sofa from time to time, then a roller, like the Evercare Pet Hair Extra Sticky Lint Roller, is your best bet.
 If, however, you’re looking to clean your entire house from massive shedding, then you may need a vacuum—or even multiple tools for different surfaces.

 When determining which size product you need, consider where you’re going to be removing pet hair most often.
 If you want to get in small spaces or take it on the go, opt for something nimble and light.
 If, however, you’re trying to cover a lot of territory—such as all the floors in your home—you'll probably want something bigger.

 Some pet hair removers do double duty by tackling other cleaning tasks, too.
 For example, some will work on your windows, while others vacuum dust and dirt as well.
 If you don't mind having a tool that specializes in just pet fur, then we recommend looking for one that can tackle several surfaces and objects, such as our best overall pick, the Analan Mini Pet Hair Remover Brush, which performed well on carpet, upholstery, and clothing during our lab tests.

 This piece was originally written by Anne Fritz, who as the proud owner of a lab-hound mix and—more recently—a rescue puppy, has spent over a decade learning how to remove pet hair from her life.
 Fritz likes using the FurZapper because it’s easy and brainless to toss it into the washing machine along with the rest of her family’s wash.